Howard Ehmke: Tarpaulin business

 By 1925, Ehmke had developed a large canvas tarpaulin product that could cover baseball and football fields when it rained.
 Credited as the inventor of the tarpaulin, he formed a company called Howard Ehmke Company to manufacture them, making his first sale in 1925 to the Pittsburgh Pirates for use at Forbes Field.
 He also made sales in 1926 to the University of Pennsylvania for Franklin Field and to the operators of a stadium in Chicago and took orders from three more baseball teams and the University of Michigan for Michigan Stadium.
-He had a plant in Detroit, and later Philadelphia, where he manufactured the tarpaulins, later expanding his business to tents, flags and banners in the 1930s, and into defense work, including canvas covers for naval guns, during World War II.
+He had a plant in Detroit, and later Philadelphia, where he manufactured the tarpaulins, later expanding his business to tents, flags, and banners in the 1930s, and into defense work, including canvas covers for naval guns, during World War II.
 Ehmke Manufacturing Company is still in business today with its operations based in Philadelphia.

-Family and later years
+Personal life

 Ehmke married Marguerite Poindexter in approximately 1920.
 They had no children and lived in Philadelphia after retiring from baseball.
 Ehmke died at age 65 in a Philadelphia hospital in 1959.
+In February 1944, a month shy of turning 50 and during a time when hundreds of Major League Baseball players were serving in the military, Ehmke claimed he and other old-time players would return to the game rather than see it fold up for the duration of the war.